ministryofjustice/github-collaborators/README.md

 If you want to allow access to an MoJ GitHub repository for an outside collaborator, please raise a pull request making the required changes to the corresponding `terraform/[repository-name].tf` file in this repository.

-If you are not confident editing terraform code, you can [raise an issue](https://github.com/ministryofjustice/github-collaborators/issues/new?labels=Access+Request&template=access-request.md) to request access for a collaborator, and we will make the changes for you.
+If you are not confident editing Terraform code, you can [raise an issue](https://github.com/ministryofjustice/github-collaborators/issues/new?labels=Access+Request&template=access-request.md) to request access for a collaborator, and we will make the changes for you.

 ## Background

-Sometimes we need to grant access to one of more of our github repositories to people who are not part of the "ministryofjustice" github organisation.
+Sometimes we need to grant access to one of more of our GitHub repositories to people who are not part of the "ministryofjustice" GitHub organisation.
 This often happens when we engage third-party suppliers to carry out work on our behalf.

 Github allows users called outside collaborators who are not part of the organisation access to an organisations repositories.
-We can grant a certain level of access to a specific repository to an individual github user account.
+We can grant a certain level of access to a specific repository to an individual GitHub user account.

-Rather than manage this via "clickops" this repository enables us to manage these relationships via terraform code.
+Rather than manage this via "clickops" this repository enables us to manage these relationships via Terraform code.
 This also means we can attach metadata to the collaborator relationship, to explain its purpose.
-This will help to ensure that collaborators are removed when they no longer need access to the relevant github repositories.
+This will help to ensure that collaborators are removed when they no longer need access to the relevant GitHub repositories.

 ## How it works

 - The `terraform/` directory contains a file per repository that has collaborators, defining the collaboration with metadata.
-The name of the file is the repository name with any `.` characters replaced with `-` to render the name acceptable for terraform. i.e. the file for repository `foo.bar` will be `terraform/foo-bar.tf`
+The name of the file is the repository name with any `.` characters replaced with `-` to render the name acceptable for Terraform. i.e. the file for repository `foo.bar` will be `terraform/foo-bar.tf`

-- Github actions run `terraform plan` and `terraform apply` to keep the collaborations in GitHub in sync with the terraform source code
+- Github actions run `terraform plan` and `terraform apply` to keep the collaborations in GitHub in sync with the Terraform source code
-- The `terraform plan` and `terraform apply` use the Terraform module [github_repository_collaborator](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_collaborator) to add Outside Collaborators, who are defined in the terraform source code, to the MoJ Github Organisation repositories.
+- The `terraform plan` and `terraform apply` use the Terraform module [github_repository_collaborator](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_collaborator) to add Outside Collaborators, who are defined in the Terraform source code, to the MoJ Github Organisation repositories.
-- Ruby code in the `bin/` and `lib/` directories (with unit tests in the `spec/` directory) queries GitHub via the GraphQL API and retrieves all the collaborator relationships which exist.
+- Ruby code in the `bin/` and `lib/` directories (with unit tests in the `spec/` directory) queries GitHub via the REST API and GraphQL API to retrieve all the collaborator relationships which exist.
-- A github action runs periodically and compares the collaborators in GitHub with the terraform source code.
-Any collaborators which are not fully specified in the terraform source code are removed from found repositories.
+- A GitHub action runs daily that compares the collaborators in GitHub with the Terraform source code.
+Any collaborators which are not fully specified in the Terraform source code are removed from found repositories.
-- A utility script will import existing outside collaborators from specified github repositories, create the corresponding terraform code, and import into terraform state.

 ## Removing collaborators

-- If the collaborator is defined in terraform code
+1. If the collaborator is defined in Terraform code

-Raise and merge a PR removing the collaborator from the list of collaborators in the terraform source code file for the repository.
+- Raise and merge a PR removing the collaborator from the list of collaborators in the Terraform source code file for the repository.

-- If the collaborator is not defined in terraform code
+2. If the collaborator is not defined in Terraform code

-This will be the case if access was granted by a repository administrator via the github UI.
+- This will be the case if access was granted by a repository administrator via the GitHub UI.
+The automation will automatically remove that user from the repository and raise an issue on that repository.

-> You should not need to do this manually - there is a github action which runs daily, and removes all the collaborators who are not defined in terraform code.
+> You should not need to do this manually - there is a GitHub action which runs daily, and removes all the collaborators who are not defined in Terraform code.

-To remove such a collaborator, use [this GitHub Action](https://github.com/ministryofjustice/github-collaborators/actions?query=workflow%3A%22Remove+a+collaborator%22)
+To remove a specific collaborator from a repository, run this [GitHub Action](https://github.com/ministryofjustice/github-collaborators/actions/workflows/remove-collaborator.yml)

 ![GitHub Action UI image](doc/images/github-action.png)